alexdoshii/doshii-code-challenge-semirix/README.md

 - Rewards
 - Associate/dissociate a reward to a member

 ### Nice to have:
 - Ability to search members
 - Ability to search rewards
 - Supporting unit and integration tests

-#### Please complete using the following technologies
+#### A complete solution should have the following:
-- NodeJS (ES6) - preferably using version 8 or above
+- NodeJS applicaiton
-- Any SQL flavour
+- A SQL/noSQL database
+- Runnable in a Docker container

 #### As part of your solution please specify any:
  - Software requirements